LLNL/UnifyFS/docs/configuration.rst

 command line options have long and short forms.
 The long form uses ``--section-key=value``, while the short form ``-<optchar> value``, where the short option character is given in the below table.

+Note that for configuration options of type BOOL, the value is optional.
+When not provided, the ``true`` value is assumed.
+If the short form option is used, the value must immediately follow the option character (e.g., ``-Cyes``).

 .. table:: ``unifyfsd`` command line options
    :widths: auto